diogo-karma/eworks-auth/README.md

-# Eworks trello like by KARMA.yt
+# Trello's like by KARMA.yt

 This project is a simple authentication experiment using Google, Apple, Email, and SMS, with an application similar to Trello.
 It is a comprehensive example of integrating Next.js with Supabase, Clerk, and Material UI to create a robust TODO application.
 It showcases CRUD operations, authentication, and a modern UI design.